msxlegend/KC-MSX-FLASH/README.md

 You need a cheap STM32F407 board.
 Make a sd card with FAT32 partition 1 or 2 meg, no more

-For a better compatibility, hold the "CTRL" key at start to load DSK files
+For a better compatibility, hold the "CTRL" key at start to load DSK files (only if you have the RomDisk)

 Overrich case:
 follow the mail to contact overrich